robertoallende/micromanaged-driven-development/dev_log/06_smallchanges.md

 - ✅ Updated all references in README.md to new filename
 - ✅ Updated references from `00_main.md` to `01_main.md` in documentation
 - ✅ Updated MMDD principles to version 2
+- ✅ Updated terminology from "guidelines/framework" to "methodology" throughout
 - ✅ Removed planned Units 3 and 4 from project plan
 - ✅ Updated project completion status to 85%